Film Number Plates

 • Now slide the two parts towards the Rollers at the end of the jig.

-• Slowly Wind the arm so the components are fed through, keeping hold of the folded adhesive cover.
+• Slowly Wind the arm so it’s fed through, keep the film tight & gently pull the folded cover.

 • This will remove the remaining adhesive cover and bond the two parts together.